Best Practices

 method or not.
 For tables not declared, Fivetran creates a surrogate primary key column named _fivetran_id

-method to declare all data columns and their data types is NOT recommended.
-Connector SDK will infer the type of data in any column you send to us using Fivetran's standard data type inference.
+method to declare all data columns and their data types.
+The Connector SDK infers the type of data in any column you send to us using Fivetran's standard data type inference.
 Declaring data types is useful if you have a particular data type you want to ensure we use.

 Use a revision control system